StackExchange/dnscontrol/documentation/design-idna.md

    everyone has an IDN to test with, (2) old code should work as well as before (bugs and all!).

-5. Documentation updates: Not sure what updates are neede but suggestions welcome!
+5. Documentation updates: Not sure what updates are need but suggestions welcome!

 # Call for volunteers!